 - Relationship to the deceased

-You may also request a copy of the deceased’s credit report.
-Add language for that in the letter and enclose a copy of your driver’s license.
+You may also ask for a copy of the deceased’s credit report.
+Add that request in the letter and enclose a copy of your driver’s license.

 Be sure to keep a copy of your mailing and use a mail service with tracking.